-With an adequate tool, you will be able to perform influencer analysis in just a few clicks.
+With an adequate tool, you will be able to find good social media influencers and analyze their channels in just a few clicks.
 You will run the profile through the database, and it will get an automatic rating, telling you how well that influencer matches your search criteria.

 Better tools also tell you more information about the follower base, which will help determine if the influencer is the right fit for your brand.

 Most importantly, Instagram search tools will also tell you how likely the account you are viewing is fake.
 Any inflated numbers and suspicious comments won’t go unnoticed, and you will get all that in your report.